LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationalAI/NaturalLanguageUnderstanding/NLUengines.md

 - Length of the 3rd-party NLU domain name should not exceed 64 characters.
 (Watson limitation)
 - Each domain can only support one language, which is specified on the Domain Settings page.
-- LivePerson does not support "pulling" into Intent Builder existing models that have been trained in IBM Watson and Google Dialogflow.
+- LivePerson does not support "pulling" into Intent Builder existing models that have been trained in IBM Watson or Google Dialogflow.
 Only model "push" is supported; this is accomplished by training the model in Intent Builder.

 ### Connect a 3rd-party NLU engine